-The admissions process for undergraduate programs varies by program.
-Please review the undergraduate admissions page for details on the process for each program.
+Please review the undergraduate admissions page for details about applying to each program

 BS (Bachelor of Science)